Lyapunov optimization

 This article describes Lyapunov optimization for dynamical systems.
 It gives an example application to optimal control in queueing networks.

 Introduction

-Lyapunov optimization refers to the use of a Lyapunov function to optimally control a dynamical system.
+Lyapunov optimization refers to the use of a Lyapunov function to optimally control a dynamic system.
 Lyapunov functions are used extensively in control theory to ensure different forms of system stability.
 The state of a system at a particular time is often described by a multi-dimensional vector.
 A Lyapunov function is a nonnegative scalar measure of this multi-dimensional state.
 Typically, the function is defined to grow large when the system moves towards undesirable states.
 System stability is achieved by taking control actions that make the Lyapunov function drift in the negative direction towards zero.